 - Must maintain valid driver’s license and auto insurance.

 Physical Demands/Working Environment:

-• The Graphics Program Manager must be able to concentrate for extended periods of time while paying close attention to detail.
+- Must be able to concentrate for extended periods of time paying close attention to detail.

-• Specific vision requirements include close vision, distance vision, color vision, and ability to adjust focus.
+- Specific vision abilities required by this job include close vision, distance vision, and ability to adjust focus.

 - Travel throughout client service area is required as needed.